matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 Once a client calls `POST /dehydrated_device/{device_id}/events`, the server can delete the device (though not necessarily its to-device messages).
-Once a client calls `POST /dehydrated_device/{device_id}/events` with a `next_batch` token, the server can delete any to-device messages delivered in previous batches.
-It is recommended that, for the last batch of messages, the server still send a `next_batch` token, and return an empty `events` array when called with that token, so that it knows that the client has successfully received all the messages.
+Once a client calls `POST /dehydrated_device/{device_id}/events` with a `next_batch` token, the server will delete any to-device messages delivered in previous batches.
+For the last batch of messages, the server will still send a `next_batch` token, and return an empty `events` array when called with that token, so that it knows that the client has successfully received all the messages and can clean up all the to-device messages for that device.

+If the given `device_id` is not the dehydrated device ID, the server responds with an error code of `M_FORBIDDEN`, HTTP code 403.

 ### Device Dehydration Format